Archit6019/Llama_CLI/README.md

 2. Chat with AI (Document): In this mode, the AI assistant can understand and answer questions based on the content of a provided document (currently supports PDF files)

 3. Chat with AI (Image): This mode enables you to have a conversation with the AI assistant by providing an image URL.
-The AI assistant can analyze the image and answer questions related to its content
+The AI assistant can analyze the image and answer questions related to its content.
+Please input OpenAI api key, as this feature uses GPT-4o.

 # Installation